-In this post, we are going to look at quick and effective ways on how to relax before an interview.
-Whether you’ve got days, hours or just minutes to get cool, calm and collected.
+In this post, we will look at quick and effective ways to relax before an interview, whether you’ve got days, hours, or just minutes to get cool, calm, and collected.

 Don’t let this feeling overcome you.
 Take a moment and breathe.
 You’re in control.

 Now, firstly let’s acknowledge that the nerves and anxiety you’re feeling is a good thing.
 It shows you care about the interview and that you’re human!
 The majority of people feel nervous and anxious before a big job interview.
 The goal here is to channel these pre-interview nerves into something positive.

 Let’s have a look at how…

 Steps on how to relax before an interview

 Does squeezing your buttocks before an interview really calm your nerves?
 Or how about singing Humpty dumpty with your tongue sticking out as far as possible?
 We’ve researched the web and found the most amazing tips to help calm your nerves before an interview.